Abfar90/Multiplayer_RPS/README.md

 * Run the application
 * Register an account, password needs to be 6 characters long (with special character, capital & small letter and a number).
 * Log in to account and navigate to "Game Lobby" under the "rock papre scissors" tab.
 * Create a game, and then join. (need 2 accounts on different browsers to play)
+* Page needs to be reloaded to start the game.